 Typically roofs are structured one of two ways: stick or truss.
 Your roof type will determine how easy raising your roof will be.
 A truss roof is easier to raise of the two types.
 A stick roof can be raised in a way, but you’ll have to tear it down and rebuild it.
 On the other hand, if you’re looking to build in a vaulted ceiling in your home, a stick roof is better suited to make that happen.

 The importance of hiring a qualified roofing contractor cannot be understated.
 Whoever you choose, your roofer should be licensed, insured, and prepared to obtain all the correct permits necessary before doing work on your home.
 The more knowledgeable and experienced your contractor is, the more peace of mind you should have knowing your contractor has taken all the necessary steps to ensure your home can bear the increased load a raised roof can bring.
 You should also be able to relax knowing they are making sure the plans comply with municipal regulations regarding this significant endeavor.
 Failure to obtain the right permit can cause considerable problems for you down the road when the time comes to sell your home or when you do a roof replacement.

-National Institute for Occupational Safety and Health (NIOSH) from USA [Public domain], via Wikimedia Commons
+National Institute for Occupational Safety and Health (NIOSH), via Wikimedia Commons